SEC575: Mobile Device Security and Ethical Hacking

 - 30 GB free hard disk space

-- Minimum screen resolution of 1024x768; larger screen resolution will reduce scrolling in for several applications and facilitate an easier end-user experience
+- Minimum screen resolution 1366x768, larger screen resolution will reduce scrolling in for several applications and a more pleasant end-user experience

-During the course, you will install numerous tools and make several system changes.
-Some students may wish to bring a clean system that is not their everyday production system, or a dedicated Windows virtual machine that meets the minimum requirements for a system, in order to avoid any changes that may interfere with other system software.
+During the course, you will install numerous tools, and make several system changes.
+Some students may wish to bring a clean system that is not their everyday production system, or a dedicated Windows virtual machine that meets the minimum requirements for a system, to avoid any changes that may interfere with other system software.

 If you have additional questions about the laptop specifications, please contact firstname.lastname@example.org.